krisnova/naml/README.md

  ❎ No charts.

- ❎ No barrier to entry from a new tool.

  ❎ No templating at runtime.

- ❎ No vague error messages and counting YAML indentation.
+ ❎ No vague error messages.

+ ❎ No more YAML guessing/checking.

- ✅ Just plain Go.
+ ✅ Just Go. 🎉

 ## Features